punitramjoshi/instruction-manual/README.md

 ### Running the Model Script

-To run the model script directly and process an image:
+To run the model script directly and process a PDF:

-1. Update the `image_path` variable in `model.py` with the path to your image.
+1. Update the `pdf_path` variable in `model.py` with the path to your PDF.
 2. Run the script:

 ```bash
 python model.py
 ```

-This will generate a JSON file `main_image.json` containing the structured output.
+This will generate a JSON file `main_pdf.json` containing the structured output.

 ### Running the Flask App